Ceyda Düvenci

-Ceyda Düvenci (born 16 April 1977) is a Turkish actress, who has starred in several TV serials including Binbir Gece and Umutsuz Ev Kadınları.
-In 1990s, she started her career as a television actress and presenter.
+Ceyda Düvenci (born 16 April 1977) is a Turkish actress, who has starred in several TV serials including Binbir Gece and Umutsuz Ev Kadınları adaptation of Desperate Housewives.
+She graduated from economics department in Marmara University and master of Film and Drama in Kadir Has University In 1990s, she started her career as a television actress and presenter.
 She rose to prominence whie presenting the morning program Sabah Şekerleri.
 Besides her career in television and on stage, Düvenci has authored a number of children's book based on her daughter Melisa's story, who was treated for cerebral palsy.

 Life and career

 Ceyda Düvenci was born in Mustafakemalpaşa, Bursa, in 1977.
 She is the only child of actor İsmail Düvenci and music teacher Zümrüt Düvenci.